Employee Handbook Section 1: The Augustana Workplace

 While the college strives to keep all employees updated on policy changes, it is the responsibility of each employee to obtain the most recent version of this handbook, and to seek out information to clarify policies or situations that are unclear.
 Such questions should be directed to the employee's manager, supervisor or a member of the Human Resources team.
 The college reserves the right to change, alter, suspend or cancel all policies and practices without notice.

-Mission and History of Augustana College
+Mission, purpose and goals of Augustana College

 Augustana College Employee Engagement Philosophy